-A significant key finding is a patient with a history of chronic kidney disease, end-stage renal disease or a patient receiving dialysis.
+A significant key finding is a patient with a history of chronic kidney disease, end-stage renal disease, or a patient receiving dialysis.
 Physical exam findings are variable and broad.
-Most patients will present with pleuritic chest pain that improves in the recumbent position.
+Most patients will present with pleuritic chest pain that improves when leaning forward.
 Other findings can include but are not limited to fever and shortness of breath.
 Many of these patients will present similarly to a myocardial infarction patient, so it is essential to rule out an ischemic event in the situation.

 In evaluating a patient with suspected uremic pericarditis, an electrocardiogram is necessary.
 Electrocardiogram findings of pericarditis include diffuse ST and T-wave elevations.
 To distinguish these findings from an ST-segment elevation myocardial infarction, the ST and T-wave findings in pericarditis are typically diffuse and not localized to coronary artery territory.
 Cardiac biomarkers may also be elevated, i.e., troponins, but are not necessary to make the diagnosis.
 A chest x-ray can reveal an increased cardiac silhouette which may represent an effusion.
 An echocardiogram is also very important to confirm or further evaluate the severity of uremic pericarditis.
 The echocardiogram will reveal a restrictive pattern due to the stiffness of the fibrous pericardium as a result of adhesions.
 In up to 50% of uremic pericarditis, pericardial effusion is noticeable on the echocardiogram.
 It is also important to note that pericarditis is primarily a clinical diagnosis; lab work and imaging will help aid the diagnosis but are not necessary to make the diagnosis.